canxkoz/captcha-solver-project/README.md

 # Implementation of Captcha-Solver and Generating Unsolvable Captchas
-Comp 430 - Data Privacy and Security - Final Project
+Comp 430/530 - Data Privacy and Security - Final Project

+# Project Developers
+Aleyna Kütük
+Can Köz
+Ece Alptekin
+Mehmet Üstek
+Simge Özdemir

 # Part 1
 First, we created different datasets of different sizes.
 In order to understand how to create different sized datasets read the readme of the code that we are also using: https://github.com/JackonYang/captcha-tensorflow.git